MusicPlayerDaemon/mpc/doc/index.rst

   Check the `MPD protocol documentation
   <https://www.musicpd.org/doc/protocol/filter_syntax.html>`__ for
   details.
-This syntax can be used with :command:`find` andd :command:`findadd` as well.
+This syntax can be used with :command:`find` and :command:`findadd` as well.
 (Requires libmpdclient 2.16 and MPD 0.21)

 :command:`find <type> <query> [<type> <query>]...` - Same as